Homothetic Killing horizons in generic Vaidya spacetimes: Introduction

 In non-stationary spacetimes, a KH ceases to exist, and one loses many of the advantages a KV provides.
 Non-stationary spacetimes are inevitable in the description of black hole formation due to gravitational collapse \cite{PhysRev.56.455}.
 How to satisfactorily define temperature and establish the thermodynamical laws for such dynamical black holes has still not been satisfactorily understood.
 In this connection, isolated and dynamical horizons \cite{Ashtekar:2004cn}, trapping horizons \cite{PhysRevD.49.6467}, and slowly-evolving horizons \cite{PhysRevLett.92.011102} have been proposed and received quite a bit of success in understanding some of the issues outlined above.
 However, dynamical or trapping horizons may not always have the null character.
 This introduces subtleties in establishing thermodynamical relations on such horizons.
 Further, beyond slow evolution, when a black hole is far from equilibrium, many of these setups fail to work.

 A very useful model for studying nonstationary black holes is the Vaidya solution \cite{Vaidya0, vaidya1}, which describes a black hole (BH) formed by a collapsing (or radiating) null dust.
-Vaidya solutions are used to study a wide range of topics, starting from the gravitational collapse and singularities of black holes to the Hawking radiation \cite{IHDwibedi1, PhysRevD.23.2813}.
-Vaidya BHs don't admit a Killing horizon, but they admit a generalization of it, namely the conformal Killing horizon (CKH).
+Vaidya solutions are used to study a wide range of topics, starting from the gravitational collapse and singularities of BHs to the Hawking radiation \cite{IHDwibedi1, PhysRevD.23.2813}.
+Vaidya spacetimes do not admit a KH.
+However, as we show in this article, a generalization of the KH, namely the conformal Killing horizon (CKH), can be obtained for Vaidya spacetimes under certain specific conditions.
 Conformal Killing vectors are solutions of the conformal Killing equation- $\mathcal{L}_\xi g=\Omega g$.
 Like KH, a CKH is also a null surface where the norm of a conformal Killing vector (CKV) vanishes \cite{dyer1979conformal, Jacobson:1993pf, sultana2004conformal}.
 The concept of CKH was introduced to explore whether results obtained for stationary BHs could be generalized to non-stationary cases.
 It is known that for a linear mass function, the Schwarzschild-Vaidya solution admits a CKH \cite{galaxies2010062, Nielsen:2017hxt}.
 The charged version (Vaidya-Bonnor metric \cite{Bonnor:1970zz}) also shares a similar feature \cite{Tarafdar:2022rzz, Koh:2020hta}.
 The Kerr–Vaidya metrics are the simplest extensions that allow for an axially symmetric and time-dependent mass distribution \cite{Vaidya:1973zza}.
 Since real astrophysical objects rotate, it is also important to check whether there exists CKH for the rotating case, even in the spirit of a toy model.